docker/docs/deploy/rbac/howto-wordpress-multitier.md

 ### Test access

-Log on to UCP as each user and ensure that
+Log on to the Docker EE UI as each user and ensure that
 - `dba` (alex) can only see and access `mysql-collection`
 - `dev` (bett) can only see and access `wordpress-collection`
 - `ops` (chad) can see and access both.